 Winter Wonderland is a huge event put on every year in London based on the famous German Christmas markets.
 From this fact alone you can already guess it is not the most vegan-friendly place you can go to.
 The first time I went was last year with my boyfriend and we now say we’re going to try and go every year because we do have a lot of fun despite how extremely overpriced it is, how crowded it is, and how difficult it is to find some decent vegan food.
-But we love the rollercoasters and rides as well as the amazing festive atmosphere, music and *some* food, if you know where to look (like on this blog post!)
+But we love the rollercoasters and rides as well as the amazing festive atmosphere, music and the food is good if you know where to look.

 What is there to do there?

 Aside from all of the food stalls, markets, bars and everything you would expect from a Christmas market, you can also pre-book certain events like the circus, ice rink, ice bar, restaurants and so much more.
-However, looking at the menus at the restaurants, none of them seem particularly vegan-friendly or like they care much for vegan food.
+However, looking at the menus at the restaurants, none of them seem particularly vegan-friendly so go with caution.

 The Tea on Rollercoasters